william-vw/glean/glean-core/README.md

 ## Visualization

 Using [CIGWorkflowPrinter](src/main/java/wvw/glean/cig/CIGWorkflowPrinter.java), you can convert a GLEAN TNM to JSON format, which can be loaded into [VisualCIG.js](https://github.com/william-vw/glean/tree/main/visualcig-js).
 In order to convert the ActivityDefinition resources into HTML forms, the module relies on the [ui-gen module](https://github.com/william-vw/glean/tree/main/ui-gen).
-See the `CIGWorkflowPrinter#main` method for an example.
+See the `CIGWorkflowPrinter#main` method for examples.